SamuelS00/Blogs-Api/README.md

 ### Usage

-* run prestat command to populate the tables in the database:
+* run prestart command to populate the tables in the database:

 ```
 npm run prestart